jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 ![](images/Symbol%20Language%20(2004).215.png)

 It’s a square that is redirected.
 It’s always a *square* with a *reference line*.
-It is a procedure that redirects, but *does not* execute.
+It is a procedure that redirects, but *might not* execute.
 It can point either to a square or a diamond.

 #### Call